Lucas Lima (footballer, born 1990): Palmeiras

 On 30 November 2017, Lucas Lima signed a pre-contract with Santos' rival Palmeiras, effective as of 1 January.
 He was regularly used during the 2018 and 2019 seasons, scoring six goals in 2018.

 On 18 April 2021, after losing space after the arrival of manager Abel Ferreira, Lucas Lima's manager Alessio Sundas, announced that the player was on its way to Inter Miami, David Beckham's team playing in the America's Major League Soccer, but nothing came of it.

 Loan to Fortaleza

 On 25 August 2021, Lucas Lima was loaned to fellow top tier side Fortaleza until the end of the year.
 The following 12 January, his loan was extended for a further season, meaning that he would not return to Palmeiras as his contract would expire at the end of the year.

 Return to Santos

 On 7 February 2023, Lucas Lima returned to Santos on a contract until the end of the 2023 Campeonato Paulista.
 He made his re-debut for the club nine days later, starting in a 1–1 Campeonato Paulista away draw against Santo André.

+On 1 May 2023, after establishing himself as a regular starter, Lucas Lima renewed with Peixe until April 2025.

+Return to Sport Recife

+On 1 February 2024, Santos announced the loan of Lucas Lima to Sport for the 2024 season.
+He was a regular starter for the club during the year, notably scoring a brace in the last fixture against former club Santos (2–1 home win), which ensured Sport's promotion to the top tier.

+On 15 January 2025, Lucas Lima officially rescinded his link with Santos, and signed a definitive contract with Sport until December 2026.